 Verify that the entryUUID will no longer be referenced by other metadata objects held by the Document Registry at the conclusion of this transaction.
 If a metadata object contained in the request remains referenced, the Document Registry shall generate and return a ReferencesExistException error.

+To prevent orphaned objects, verify that the metadata object identified by entryUUID does not reference any other metadata objects which will not be referenced by any HasMember association between a submission set and those objects at the conclusion of this transaction.
+If it does, the Document Registry shall generate and return an XDSUnreferencedObjectException error.

 Remove the identified metadata object, in accordance with the local policy.

 If an error occurs during processing, the Document Registry shall return an error response to the Document Administrator; otherwise, the Document Registry shall return a success response to the Document Administrator.
 Exception conditions and possible error messages are specified in ITI TF-3: 4.2.4 - Success and Error Reporting.